-Positive and Negative Anger: How to use Anger for Good
+Positive and Negative Anger: How to Use Anger for Good

-The situation isn't made any better by the fact that different people react to anger in many ways.
+The situation isn't made any better by the fact that different people react to anger differently.
 They can either avoid you completely, not to speak to you or speak only when spoken too, or they can go the opposite route and go all out to try to psyche you up and get a rise out of you, almost daring you to do something.
 Another situation is when they laugh at you, and actually just look at you as some sort of joke, not taking you seriously.

 When you read the paper, and you see something sickening, like when I read the front page, and saw that Bob Mugabe had fought his way (literally) into getting another term in office.
 We all saw it coming, and despite the fact that the opposition had more votes the first time round, there weren't enough votes to get them in.
 Now, after another vote, and after the MDC withdrew because of the violence taken against MDC supporters, he's there again.

 I felt angry.
-This situation in Zim has been going on for years, and nobody has done a thing; and I agree that apathy or dispair is worse than anger.
+This situation in Zimbabwe has been going on for years, and nobody has done a thing; and I agree that apathy or dispair is worse than anger.
 People claim that nobody has bothered to do anything because there's nothing of value in that country, unlike Iraq.

 Positive anger can be channeled by doing something, like when I got the urge to write this post.
 It's helping me vent and it's therapeutic.
 After a couple of hours of pouring my heart out and putting all my emotional effort in to the article, I feel better, because I've used the emotion, and my time, constructively.
 Anger can be a very forceful motivator, and it can make people do good things, not always bad.
 When you use it, it's like fuel that's been used well, and not wasted.